2020-2021 Undergraduate & Graduate Catalog

 The Padnos International Center (PIC) supports the academic programs in all departments, divisions, and schools by offering and coordinating study abroad opportunities in countries around the world.
 Semester and year-long academic programs are available to all degree-seeking students in all academic majors and minors.

-Grand Valley offers various scholarship and grant opportunities, including the Barbara H. Padnos Study Abroad Scholarship (year-long study with preference given to majors in the arts and humanities), The Mark A. and Elizabeth E. Murray Study Abroad Scholarship (related to financial need), and the PIC Study Abroad Grant (open to both graduate and undergraduate students).
+Grand Valley offers various scholarship and grant opportunities, including the Barbara H. Padnos Study Abroad Scholarship (year-long study with preference given to majors in the arts and humanities), The Mark A. and Elizabeth E. Murray Study Abroad Scholarship (related to financial need), the PIC Study Abroad Grant (open to both graduate and undergraduate students), and the faculty-led grant (for students participating in a faculty-led program).
 The Padnos International Center also maintains a roster of other scholarships and grants for study abroad.

 The Padnos International Center maintains a fully staffed resource room, where students can explore participation in overseas opportunities throughout the world.
 Guidance, enrollment support, financial aid coordination, and credit transfers are services offered by PIC staff members.
 Students are encouraged to visit the center's resource room early in their academic studies, so that appropriate planning can be undertaken.

 International Studies 380 is the special topics course in which students enroll when they study abroad.
 Students on study abroad programs enroll in this "placeholder'' course until the transcript arrives from the overseas institution, at which time the course is converted to an equivalent Grand Valley course (replacing IS 380 on the transcript).
 In cases where there is no comparable Grand Valley course, the original IS 380, with an appropriate subtitle, remains on the transcript.
 Students may enroll in one to 16 credits of IS 380 per academic term, if approved for study abroad through an application process administered by the Padnos International Center.